GRCDEV/ArduSim/help/development.md

 * `boolean retrieveMission(int)`.
 Recovers the mission stored in the flight controller and makes it available with the function `api.Tools.getUAVMission(int)`.
 It also updates the simplified mission shown on screen, also available with the function `api.Tools.getUAVMissionSimplified(int)`.
 * `boolean setCurrentWaypoint(int, int)`.
 It changes the current waypoint in the mission the UAV has to follow.

 Complex command functions.
 These functions have been built combining functions from the previous list to perform more complex tasks.
-To use this functions is preferable than using simple command functions when they are addequate to the programmer purpose.
+It is preferable to use this functions than  the simple command functions, when they are addequate to the programmer purpose.

 * `boolean startMissionFromGround(int)`.
 It takes off and starts the planned mission stored in the flight controller.
 The multicopter must be on the ground and in an armable flight mode.
 On a real UAV, the hardware switch for safety arm must be pressed before, if available.
 * `boolean startMissionsFromGround()`.
 It takes off at the same time all the UAVs running in the same machine and starts the planned missions stored in the flight controllers.
 The multicopters must be on the ground and in an armable flight mode.
 On real UAVs, the hardware switch for safety arm must be pressed before, if available.